 Pink tax statistics are scarce and mostly done by social advocates and movements that dedicate their time and energy to raise awareness about this issue.
 In this article, you will find out more about this phenomenon, how it affects women, and how much it really costs.

-Top 10 Pink Tax Trends & Facts
+Top 10 Facts & Pink Tax Statistics for 2021

 - Pink tax amounts to $1,351 per woman a year.

 - California would lose $55 million a year if it cut tampon and diaper taxes.